-There are 40 investor-owners who had purchased relocatable modular offices and placed them in the Company's rental fleet for management by it, including three limited partnerships formed in 1980 and 1981 of which Robert P. McGrath is the general partner (with an aggregate of 24 limited partners) and three limited partnerships formed in 1984 of which the Company is the general partner (with an aggregate of 9 limited partners).
-The units still in the Company's rental fleet which are owned by the three limited partnerships of which Mr. McGrath is the general partner had an original aggregate purchase price of \$1,406,569.
-Mr. McGrath has a 1% profits interest and a 14% contingent, subordinated profits interest in the three limited partnerships.
-Mr. McGrath was allocated an aggregate of \$157,520 of profits from these three limited partnerships during 1996.
-Mr. McGrath is also entitled to receive an annual partnership management fee equal to 2% of the original cost of the units purchased.
-Mr. McGrath in turn has engaged the Company to perform these management services for the identical fee.
+There were 40 investor-owners who had purchased relocatable modular offices and placed them in the Company's rental fleet for management by it, including three limited partnerships formed in 1980 and 1981 of which Robert P. McGrath is the general partner (with an aggregate of 24 limited partners) and three limited partnerships formed in 1984 of which the Company is the general partner (with an aggregate of 9 limited partners).
+The units still in the Company's rental fleet during 1997 which were owned by the three limited partnerships of which Mr. McGrath is the general partner had an original aggregate purchase price of \$1,406,569.
+Mr. McGrath had a 1% profits interest and a 14% contingent, subordinated profits interest in the three limited partnerships.
+Mr. McGrath was allocated an aggregate of \$324,950 of profits from these three limited partnerships during 1997, most of which were profits deferred in earlier year by the terms of Mr. McGrath's contingent, subordinated interest.
+Mr. McGrath was also entitled to receive an annual partnership management fee equal to 2% of the original cost of the units purchased.
+Mr. McGrath in turn engaged the Company to perform these management services for the identical fee.
 In addition, Mr. McGrath in his individual capacity purchased relocatable modular offices prior to 1983 directly from the Company and placed those units under the Company's management in its rental fleet on the same terms and conditions as units placed in the fleet by other investor-owners.
-The units still in the Company's rental fleet which are owned by Mr. McGrath individually had an original cost to the Company of \$162,416.
-His share of rental revenues from these units for the year ended December 31, 1996 was \$45,574 and his share of operating expenses, management fees and incentive fees paid to the Company for the year was \$27,178.
+The units still in the Company's rental fleet during 1997 which were owned by Mr. McGrath individually had an original cost to the Company of \$139,625.
+His share of rental revenues from these units for the year ended December 31, 1997 was \$37,576, and his share of operating expenses, management fees and incentive fees paid to the Company for the year was \$19,121.
+On December 31, 1997, the Company repurchased all relocatable modular offices owned by investor-owners still in its rental fleet.
+The units owned by the three limited partnerships of which Mr. McGrath is the general partner were purchased for an aggregate purchase price of \$490,365, and the units owned by Mr. McGrath in his individual capacity were purchased for \$52,359.